The WFE’s Sustainability Conference

 Speakers

-Valentin Jahn Senior Policy Fellow and Deputy Director for Research and Operations TPI Global Climate Transition Centre, the Global School of Sustainability at LSE
+Valentin Jahn Senior Policy Fellow and Deputy Director for Research and Operations at the TPI Global Climate Transition Centre The London School of Economics

 Session 5: Nature in Capital Markets: Strategic Imperatives for a Nature-Positive Economy

-Nature is fast becoming a critical issue for capital markets.
-As biodiversity loss poses growing systemic risks, exchanges must consider their role in preserving market stability and investor trust.
+Nature is fast becoming a critical issue.
+As nature and biodiversity loss pose growing systemic risks, market participants must all consider their role in preserving market stability and investor trust, and in supporting investable nature-positive opportunities that foster economic resilience.

-This high-level session will examine how nature-related risks impact market resilience, the strategic role of exchanges in enabling credible nature disclosures (e.g. via TNFD), and the infrastructure needed to support nature-linked financial products.
+This session will examine how nature-related risks impact market resilience, the strategic role of exchanges in enabling credible nature disclosures, and the data and infrastructure needed to support nature-linked financial products.
 It will also explore how nature can be integrated into transition planning and innovation across listed markets.

 The panel will discuss:

-- How can exchanges strategically support the uptake of TNFD and nature-related risk disclosure among issuers?
+• How can exchanges strategically support the uptake of nature-related risk disclosure among issuers?

 Speakers